Need help with the George Washington essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 - Keep in mind that your essay is now a more significant part of your application process.

-You only have one essay prompt to choose from, so you need to know how you want to write your response.
+You only have one essay prompt to choose, so you need to know how you want to write your response.

 It also means that a lot of students are probably going to write very similar essays.

 Try to find something creative and unique in your life experiences, or approach something mundane from an unexpected angle.

 - Remember that you don’t have to be particularly extraordinary to be considered for admission – just show that you are passionate about learning and taking your skills to the George Washington University.

 - To be clear, you don’t need to plan on being president or serving as a diplomat to create a great essay.